minsolmichellekim/minsolmichellekim.github.io/_pages/about.md

 In addition, I am working with MIT-IBM AI Watson Lab for developing ML models in Healthcare domain.

 I am also passionate about fostering environment for Growth.
 I am team coach (GEL2) at MIT Gordon Engineering Leadership Program.

+For a more updated website, please visit: [www.minsolmichellekim.com](www.minsolmichellekim.com)